Jawz84/Blog/PowerShell Contributing.md

 See [here](https://github.com/PowerShell/PowerShell/tree/master/test/powershell).

-Many CmdLets could use better or more extensive tests to check if they keep working correctly when someone would change them in the future.
+Many Cmdlets could use better or more extensive tests to verify they keep working correctly if someone changes them in the future.
 So the Pester tests for CmdLets are kind of a safeguard against regression.
 When there are more/better tests for CmdLets, you can possibly prevent future bugs!